vladysor/SensEdu/docs/library/dac.md

 The STM32H747 features one 12-bit DAC module with two available channels.

-{: .note}
+{: .NOTE}
-Since it is a 12-bit Digital-to-Analog converter, the maximum value supported by the DAC is 2^12 - 1 = 4095 (0x0FFF).
+Since it is a 12-bit Digital-to-Analog converter, the maximum value supported by the DAC is $$2^{12} - 1 = 4095$$ (0x0FFF).
 This is different from ADC modules which are 16-bit and support values in range from zero to 65535 (0xFFFF).

 Sensedu utilizes both channels with: